kittenlogic/unsupervised-pleasures/_pages/love.md

       <h2 class="mt-1 text-center gay">How do we create a respectful Love Corpora?</h2>

       <p class="mb-1 text-justify">The dream is to explore the possibilities of creating new knowledge–relationships using AI, with and by a plurality of voices.
 This will be a very slow process, with working groups and much deliberation over many critical decision points we will encounter along the way.
 Building trust with and uplifting others already doing this important work is foundational.
-Deep respect and admiration for <a href="https://dreamingbeyond.ai" target="_blank" rel="noopener">Dreaming Beyond AI</a>, <a href="https://www.indigenous-ai.net" target="_blank" rel="noopener">Indigenous AI</a>, <a href="https://www.aixdesign.co/" target="_blank" rel="noopener">AI x Design</a>, <a href="https://computationalmama.xyz/" target="_blank" rel="noopener">Computational Mama</a>, <a href="https://yasminmorgan.com/works/queering-the-machine-eye.html" target="_blank" rel="noopener">Yasmin Morgan</a>, <a href="https://www.hau4.de/en/the-house-of-monstress-intelligenzia/" target="_blank" rel="noopener">House of Monstress Intelligenzia</a>, <a href="https://www.decontextualize.com/" target="_blank" rel="noopener">Allison Parrish</a>, <a href="https://www.stephaniedinkins.com" class="link-fancy" target="_blank" rel="noopener">Stephanie Dinkins</a>, <a href="https://mimionuoha.com" class="link-fancy" target="_blank" rel="noopener">Mimi Onuoha</a>, to name a few.</p>
+Deep respect and admiration for <a href="https://dreamingbeyond.ai" target="_blank" rel="noopener">Dreaming Beyond AI</a>, <a href="https://www.indigenous-ai.net" target="_blank" rel="noopener">Indigenous AI</a>, <a href="https://www.aixdesign.co/" target="_blank" rel="noopener">AI x Design</a>, <a href="https://computationalmama.xyz/" target="_blank" rel="noopener">Computational Mama</a>, <a href="https://yasminmorgan.com/works/queering-the-machine-eye.html" target="_blank" rel="noopener">Yasmin Morgan</a>, <a href="https://xin-xin.info/teaching/" target="_blank" rel="noopener">Xin Xin</a>, <a href="https://www.hau4.de/en/the-house-of-monstress-intelligenzia/" target="_blank" rel="noopener">House of Monstress Intelligenzia</a>, <a href="https://www.decontextualize.com/" target="_blank" rel="noopener">Allison Parrish</a>, <a href="https://www.stephaniedinkins.com" class="link-fancy" target="_blank" rel="noopener">Stephanie Dinkins</a>, <a href="https://mimionuoha.com" class="link-fancy" target="_blank" rel="noopener">Mimi Onuoha</a>, to name a few.</p>

       <p class="mb-1 text-justify">It is also important to note that this is not an attempt to create a monolithic collection.
 We do not wish to appropriate texts from bodies of cultures.
 Nor do we wish to extract knowledge that should be protected from machine learning algorithms and further exploitation.
 The integrity of this project is dependent on the level of humility, responsibility, and consent taken to see it through.</p>